chantzos/__/README.md

 	* 			return val;
  *  when its the last statement, but simply
  *    val;
+ *  unless val comes as a result from deep function calls

  *  idiom to avoid nested conditional blocks
  *  loop (1) {